Introduction

 Like in many parts of the developing world, there is a growing upsurge in demand for herbal and other traditional remedies for various ailments among communities in Kenya.
 This is due either to increasing cost of conventional modern medicine or, or inadequacies in public health service delivery.
 However, the bulk of "technical" information on traditional cures is still disparate and privately held, with limited accessibility to the public or in peer-review domain5.

 This study sought to set in motion a process for comprehensive and systematic documentation of plants of medicinal value for Kakamega forest, with a view to consolidating indigenous knowledge about them and making these available to the wider community around the forest itself as well as other stakeholders, in the process of underscoring highlighting ecosystem and other socio-economic services offered by Kakamega forest to society.
-Te study also sought to highlight any plant species in the forest that may have medicinal value that are also of conservation concern, either as endangered or as a problem species.
+The study also sought to highlight any plant species in the forest that may have medicinal value that are also of conservation concern, either as endangered or as a problem species.

 Materials and methods

-Study area: Kakamega forest lies in western Kenya between 00°08′30.5′′ – 00°23′12.5′′ N and 34°18′ 08′′ – 34°57′26.5′′ E from 1520 – 1680 m above sea level6,7.
-The mean annual rainfall is 2000 mm, with long rains in April/May and short rains in September/October6 while mean annual temperature is 20°C. Due to anthropogenically-driven fragmentation over many decased, its main closed-canopy area now occupies only 60% (85 km2) of its original area (Fig. 1).
+Study area: Kakamega forest lies in western Kenya between 00°08′30.5′′ – 00°23′12.5′′ N and 34°18′ 08′′ – 34°57′26.5′′ E from 1520–1680 m above sea level6,7.
+The mean annual rainfall is 2000 mm, with long rains in April/May and short rains in September/October6 while mean annual temperature is 20°C. Due to anthropogenically-driven fragmentation over many decased, its main closed-canopy area now occupies only 60% (85 km2) of its original area (Figure 1).
 The forest is Kenya’s only true tropical rainforest (BirdLife International, 2004) and constitutes one of Kenya’s 61 Important Bird Areas (IBAs) due to many endemic birds species found in it (BirdLife International, 2004).
 Apart from birds, it also has remarkable biodiversity richness, hosting several species of mammals, reptiles, amphibians, invertebrates and plants8,9.
 It is currently under increasing threat of loss to agriculture and settlement by the increasing local human population.
 The neighbourhood of the forest, where the western Kenya Bantu ethnic community called Luhya reside, is densely populated with an average density of 250 persons per kilometer10,11.

 Figure 1.
 Map of Kakamega forest (This figure has been reproduced with kind permission from Otieno and co-authors12).

-The study was carried out within the three main blocks of Isecheno-Yala-Ikuywa group of fragments (south), Buyangu-Salaza-Kisere blocks (north) and the detached Kaimosi fragment (see Fig 1).
-The sections were covered in two field seasons of 11 days each, first during April-May while the effects of the long rains were still evident and many plants bore fruit (wet season) and then late July when full fruiting is reduced and some leaves are shed off (dry season).
+The study was carried out within the three main blocks of Isecheno-Yala-Ikuywa group of fragments (south), Buyangu-Salaza-Kisere blocks (north) and the detached Kaimosi fragment (see Figure 1).
+The sections were covered in two field seasons of 11 days each, first during April–May while the effects of the long rains were still evident and many plants bore fruit (wet season) and then late July when full fruiting is reduced and some leaves are shed off (dry season).
 This was to control for any rainy-season effects.

 Sampling strategy: A key informant was identified from each block/area of the forest during each sampling week, to be interviewed about the medicinal plants as outlined in Kothari12.
 The key informant was selected on the following criteria: (1) seniority of age in the community (not less that 50 years old); (2) local residency for a period not less than 20 years; (3) appreciable knowledge of forest plants in the local dialect and well versed with their use(s).
 Current or previous experience as herbalist was preferable but not essential.
-Such selection was based on based on prior consulation with the local community leaders.
+Such selection was based on prior consulation with the local community leaders.

 Data was collected through field excursions using interviews that employed structured questionnaires guided by a mix of closed- and open-ended questions for the key informants.
-This was combined with free-style discussions,actual field excursions and visits with the respondents.
+This was combined with free-style discussions, actual field excursions and visits with the respondents.
 For data consistency, the same informants were involved each sampling season in each area.
 In addition, eventually there was a joint focused group discussion12 with all the key informants to synergize the information gathered.
 Information captured and recorded included include: 1) Local name of plant in question; 2) Disease/condition cured by plant; 3) Plant part(s) used for the cure; 4) Preparation method; 5) Common (English) name of plant.
 These were determined from standard field guides; 6) Scientific name.

 Data analysis